obestwalter/pytest-exit-strategy/slides.md

 * Deprecation warnings clearly document the upgrade path right in the warning
 * Keep deprecations for at least two minor releases (silent -> loud -> BOOM!)
 * Remove deprecated features only in major releases (=> first chance in 4.0)

 ---

+# When?

+* Tell people about it as part of the 3.0 release
+* First step: Report warnings as default as part of 3.0 release
+* First removals of deprecated functionality in 4.0

+---

+# Looked at ...

+* python itself
+* plone/zope
+* django
+* SemVer
+* checked pytest issues to do with warnings and deprecation

+---